 Chiarra Paton-Dowling is an Australian graphic designer based in Naarm (Melbourne) currently finishing her studies in a Master of Communication Design at RMIT University.
 Throughout her studies, she has developed a contemporary perspective of type design using elements of code and AI to craft abstract type forms in her project “New: Experimental Typographic Forms of the Past, Present and Potential Future”.
 For her thesis “Rematerialising Typography”, she explored the relationship between generative code, typography, tangible objects and materiality.
 Resulting in the development of over 16000 characters, represented within a 1028-page tome and a variety of interactive sticker sheets called Kinetic Gen Type.
 Her ongoing design and typographic practice connect generative methods, tangible objects and more traditional elements of type design. www.tameferalstudio.com.

-Dennis Grauel is a person on Wurundjeri land, animated by an interest in typography, its shapes and its politics.
-Dennis’ practice is an entanglement of workshops, publications, typefaces, research and conversations. www.dennisgrauel.com.
+Dennis Grauel is a designer based on Wurundjeri land, animated by an interest in typography and its politics.
+Dennis’ practice is an entanglement of typefaces, publications, workshops, risograph printing, research, forgery and cruciverbalism. www.dennisgrauel.com.

 Michael Bojkowski (aka okinterrupt) is a design practitioner with 2+ decades experience across a wide gamut of projects, working between Melbourne, London and the Netherlands.
 These projects have included wayfinding, textile and typeface design for public transport, exhibition posters for Arts Access Victoria and the Emerging Writers Festival, book and ePublication design for titles for Uro Publications, editorial design and direction for Grafik magazine and more.
 Michael’s recent focus has been on publication design, type design, education and research.
 Michael has facilitated various studios as part of the Communication Design teaching team at RMIT University.
 Past studios have investigated experimental typography (as commons), publishing and distribution as design practice and the unpacking of stories that question existing design canons.
 In 2020 Michael completed the Critical Inquiry Lab MA programme at Design Academy Eindhoven.
 His thesis investigated story-telling as design practice and a method of preserving archives.
 He also participated in the Futuress Troublemakers workshop. www.okinterrupt.website.